This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Sore throat

-It’s essential to work with your child’s physician when addressing swallowing issues.
-Often, it’s recommended that the child sees a team of healthcare professionals, including a dietician, occupational therapist, and in some cases, a dysphagia specialist.
+Working with your child’s physician is essential when addressing swallowing issues.
+The child may need to see a team of healthcare professionals, including a dietician, occupational therapist, and, in some cases, a dysphagia specialist.

 Vision Problems

-Children with cerebral palsy are at risk of vision problems such as cerebral visual impairment (caused by brain damage), strabismus (caused by eye issues), and hyperopia (long-sightedness).[3]
+Children with cerebral palsy are at risk of vision problems.[3]
+These include cerebral visual impairment (caused by brain damage), strabismus (caused by eye issues), and hyperopia (long-sightedness).
 Pediatricians recommend that you get your child’s vision checked early and regularly.

-Vision problems can create a number of additional associated disorders, including:
+Vision problems can create several additional associated disorders, including:

 - Impaired learning abilities